AllanZambrano/type/_posts/2020-04-13-django-scrapy.md

         item.save()
         return item
 ```

-What this peace of code does is basically avoid duplications.
+What this code does is basically avoid duplications.
 It just updates the country if it's already created.

+Now for a final touch lets create `crawl` command, that will allow us to use `python manage.py crawl` command to crawl our data without the need to access to the crawler directory.

+## Crawl Command